 Warren Slocum is a member of the San Mateo County Board of Supervisors from the 4th district.
 Prior to his election to the Board of Supervisors in 2012, Slocum served as the Chief Elections Officer & Assessor-County Clerk-Recorder of San Mateo County.
 As Chief Elections Officer, he introduced accessible voting equipment with language and adaptive features to ensure that ALL voters could participate in fair, private and secure elections.
 As Recorder, he oversaw the conversion of recorded paper documents to recorded electronic documents and the creation of a publicly searchable database which made it easy to research property information.
 He is also one of San Mateo County’s representative on a number of Boards and Commissions including the Association of Bay Area Governments, the Domestic Violence Council, HOPE Interagency Council (Housing Our People Effectively), Redwood City 2020, the Workforce investment Board, and an alternate on the San Francisquito Creek JPA and LAFCO, the independent commission with jurisdiction over the boundaries of the 20 cities, 22 independent special districts and many of the 35 County-governed special districts serving San Mateo County.

 Spafford has been working in computing as a student, researcher, consultant and professor for over 30 years.
-Some of his work is at the foundation of current security practice, including intrusion detection, firewalls, and whitelisting.
-His most recent work has been in cyber security policy, forensics, and future threats.
+Some of his past work is at the foundation of current security practice, including intrusion detection, firewalls, and whitelisting.
+His most recent work has been in cyber security policy, forensics, and security philosophy.
 Professor Spafford is a Fellow of the AAAS, ACM, IEEE, (ISC)2, a Distinguished Fellow of the ISSA, and a member of the Cyber Security Hall of Fame — the only person to ever hold all these distinctions.
 In 2012 he was named as one of Purdue’s inaugural Morrill Professors — the university’s highest award for the combination of scholarship, teaching, and service.
+He is a recipient of the National Computer Security Systems Award, a IFIP Kristian Beckman Award, a CRA Distinguished Service Award, an ACM President’s Award, and the (ISC)^2 Harold F. Tipton Award — among others.
 Among many other activities he is the immediate past-chair of the Public Policy Council of ACM (USACM), and is editor-in-chief of the journal Computers & Security.

 Vanessa Teague, Ph.D. is a Research Fellow at the University of Melbourne, specializing in end-to-end verifiable cryptographic protocols for electronic elections.
 Her Ph.D. work with Prof. John Mitchell at Stanford University was on combining ideas from cryptography and game theory in order to understand distributed computations with selfish participants.
 Since then she has focused on verifiable and private cryptographic protocols for electronic voting, with a particular focus on protocols that work for Australia’s unusual and complicated voting system.
 She has also written several opinion pieces on electronic voting trials in Australia, all under the auspices of The Computing Research and Education Association of Australasia (CORE).
 These have mostly explained that software advertised as secure, private or verifiable was nothing of the kind.
 She has been invited to testify at various election-related inquiries of Australia’s federal and state parliaments, at which she attempted to explain what did, and did not, constitute verifiable electronic voting.
 Her current project is helping to design an end-to-end verifiable attendance voting system, based on prêt à voter, for use in state elections in Victoria.

-Michael Ubell, Software Architect, Berkeley Database Group, Oracle.
+Michael Ubell has retired from a 40 year career developing database and transaction management systems.
 Ubell began his career working on the original Ingres project at the University of California.
-He has served in engineering and management roles at Britton Lee, Digital Equipment Corporation, Illustra and Informix.
+He has served in engineering and management roles at Britton Lee, Digital Equipment Corporation, Illustra, Informix, Oracle and Cloudera.
+Currently he volunteers on open data and gun violence prevention projects in Oakland California.
 He holds a BA in Mathematics and Computer Science from Hampshire College and a MA in Computer Science from the University of California at Berkeley.

 Poorvi L. Vora, Ph.D, is Associate Professor of Computer Science at The George Washington University (GW).
 Her research focus has been on end-to-end independently verifiable (E2E) voting systems which enable voters and observers to audit election outcomes without requiring them to rely on the trustworthiness of election technology or unobserved election processes.
 Prof. Vora was a member of the team that deployed polling-place, paper-ballot-based, E2E voting system Scantegrity II in the Takoma Park elections of 2009 and 2011, and of the team that developed remote voting E2E system Remotegrity and accessible voting variant Audiotegrity, used in 2011.
 She has worked with the National Institute of Standards and Technology (NIST) on definitions of desired properties of E2E systems, and on information-theoretic models and measures of voting system security properties.
 She has a Ph.D from North Carolina State University.